alexzhangs/xsh/README.md

 ### 5.1.
 How to Make Your Own xsh Libraries?

-The directory structure and files of a sample library looks like this:
+The directory structure and files of a sample library look like this:

 ```
 xsh-lib-sample/